pengrapher/crispy-spoon/content/posts/001-setup-x4-sonos.md

-+++
-date = '2024-10-20T14:27:32+08:00'
+---
+date: 2024-10-20T14:27:32+08:00
-draft = false
+draft: false
-featured_image= "/images/desk-setup.jpg"
+featured_image: "/images/desk-setup.jpg"
-tags= ["sound","creative","sonos"]
+tags: ["sound","creative","sonos"]
-description = "The Creative X4 DAC has a special feature that makes it fit for switching the Sonos Ray a dual  Mac and Windows environment." type = "post" title = 'Desktop audio: Switching between a Mac and Windows with the Sonos Ray soundbar'
+description: "The Creative X4 DAC has a special feature that makes it fit for switching the Sonos Ray a dual  Mac and Windows environment."
-+++
+type: "post"
+title: 'Desktop audio Switching between a Mac and Windows with the Sonos Ray soundbar'
+---

 I switch daily between a 2021 M1 MacBook Pro and a Windows 11 desktop.
 I prefer quality sound without relying solely on headphones.
 At first, I used a modest Dell monitor soundbar.
 But when I got a new monitor, I wanted something better.
 For a while, I tried separate Bluetooth speakers with my Mac, but then I decided to invest in the Sonos Ray.

 The Ray sounds great, but it has a major drawback: it only has one optical input and no HDMI, line-in, or USB-A connections.
 That made it tricky to connect to my Mac, so I needed a different solution.